bjtallguy/FP_u1qJXqn0m31A6v0beo4/README.md

 # Exercise Answers

-Q1) Developed in python, with an example test suite using the unittest module and nose This can be run using 'nose' from the q1/tests directory, or using the built in PyCharm test runner.
+Q1) Developed in python, with an example test suite using the unittest module and nose This can be run using 'python -m nose' from the q1/tests directory, or using the built in PyCharm test runner.

 Q2) Developed in python, and as a Gherkin feature, with steps implemented in python This can be run using 'behave' from within the features directory, or using the test runner in PyCharm.